 PRINCIPLE OF INDIRECT ELISA

-This technique enables the detection and quantification of specific antibodies against a given antigen in a sample, by exploiting the specificity of antigen-antibody interactions and labeled secondary antibodies.
-The main steps are as follows:
+Indirect ELISA enables the detection and quantification of specific antibodies present in a sample by exploiting the specificity of antigen-antibody interactions and the use of labeled secondary antibodies.
+The main steps in this technique are as follows:

-Immobilizing the antigen: First, the wells of a microtiter plate are coated with a specific antigen.
-This antigen is the one against which the antibodies you wish to detect are directed.
-After immobilization, the wells are washed to remove excess unbound antigens.
+➜ Immobilization of the antigen: The specific antigen is fixed to the surface of the wells of a microtiter plate.
+This antigen is the one against which the antibodies to be detected are directed.
+After immobilization, a wash is performed to remove excess unbound antigens.

-Incubation with sample: A sample containing potential antibodies (patient serum, for example) is added to the wells.
-If antigen-targeting antibodies are present, they will bind to the immobilized antigen.
+➜ Incubation with the sample: the sample (often serum, plasma, or milk) containing the antibodies targeting the antigen is added.
+If specific antibodies are present, they will bind to the immobilized antigen in the wells.

-Measurement: Optical reading is performed using a plate reader.
-The intensity of the color or fluorescence measured is proportional to the amount of specific antibody present in the sample.
+➜ Measurement: Optical density (OD) is measured using a plate reader.
+Signal intensity (color change) is proportional to the amount of specific antibodies in the sample.

 PRINCIPLE OFCOMPETITIONELISA

-In competition ELISA for antibody detection, the aim is to measure the presence and quantity of specific antibodies in a sample by assessing their ability to compete with a reference antibody for binding to a common antigen.
-Here are the main steps:
+In competition ELISA, the aim is to measure the quantity of specific antibodies in a sample by assessing their ability to interfere with a labeled antibody to bind to a common antigen.
+This type of test is often used to detect the presence of antibodies in situations where direct detection is less effective.

-Antigen immobilization: The target antigen is immobilized in the wells of an ELISA plate.
+➜ Antigen immobilization: the target antigen is fixed in the wells of the ELISA plate.

-Washing: After incubation, a wash is performed to remove unbound antibodies and excess labeled antibody.
+➜ Wash: An additional wash is performed to remove excess unbound labeled antibodies.

-Detection: A substrate suitable for the enzyme conjugated to the labeled antibody is added.
-The reaction between enzyme and substrate generates a detectable signal (color change, fluorescence, etc.).
+➜ Detection: A substrate specific for the enzyme bound to the labeled antibody is added.
+The reaction between enzyme and substrate generates a detectable signal, such as a color change.